julius-speech/julius/doc/VAD.md

 (set `-cutsilence` for file input) and set a minimum value to the threshold, i.e. "`-lv 1`" to enforce the threshold detector to always pass through the input.

+After 2019/4/20, you can also test an experimental AGC (auto gain control) feature.
+When `-agc` is specified together with the WebRTC VAD detector, an additional auto gain control will be activated together with the WebRTC VAD.
+This feature is highly experimental, not tested well, so use with care.

 ## Static GMM based detector